Measurement of the Higgs boson total decay width using the H $\to$ WW $\to$ e$\nu\mu\nu$ decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data and simulated samples

 Simulated events are used for modeling signal and background processes.
 Event samples for the 2016, 2017, and 2018 datasets are simulated separately to account for differences in the detector and pileup conditions.

-Off-shell VBF simulations are handled following the procedure described in Ref.~\cite{CMSNote}, which combines several Higgs boson samples to reproduce the expected line shape.
+The VBF off-shell Higgs boson simulations are handled following the procedure described in Ref.~\cite{CMSNote}, which combines several Higgs boson samples to reproduce the expected line shape for signal ($S$), the $\Pq\Pq \to \Pq\Pq\PW\PW$ continuum background ($B$), shown in Fig.~\ref{fig:ggWW}, and the combination of signal, background, and interference ($S+B+I$).
 Higgs boson production is generated with \POWHEG~v2~\cite{Nason:2004rx,Frixione_2007,Alioli:2010xd} at next-to-leading order (NLO), while the decay to a pair of \PW bosons and subsequently to leptons is performed using \textsc{JHUgen}~v7.1.4~\cite{Bolognesi:2012mm}.
 The VBF samples are generated for $\mWW$ values ranging from 125--3000\GeV, with sufficient event counts to cover both the on- and off-shell regions.
 The simulated Higgs bosons are treated within the complex pole scheme (CPS) \cite{Goria:2011wa}, and reweighted to the SM expectation at $M_{\PH} = 125\GeV$ using the matrix-element likelihood approach (MELA) \cite{Gritsan:2016hjl,Gritsan2020}.
 These samples are combined, resulting in a consistent set of off-shell VBF samples with high number of entries per mass bin in the off-shell tail.

-Off-shell ggF samples are generated using the \MCFM~v7.0~\cite{MCFMCampbell:1999ah,MCFMCampbell:2011bn,MCFMCampbell:2015qma} generator, which can handle leading-order (LO) generation for the ggF signal ($S$), the $\Pg\Pg \to \PW\PW$ continuum background ($B$), and the combination of signal, background, and interference ($S+B+I$).
+Off-shell ggF samples are generated using the \MCFM~v7.0~\cite{MCFMCampbell:1999ah,MCFMCampbell:2011bn,MCFMCampbell:2015qma} generator, which can handle leading-order (LO) generation for the ggF $S$, the $\Pg\Pg \to \PW\PW$ $B$, and $S+B+I$.
 The use of \MCFM in this analysis differs from the procedure recommended in Ref.~\cite{CMSNote} because matrix-element reweighting of quark-mediated box diagrams, such as those for the $\Pg\Pg \to \PW\PW$ background, illustrated in Fig.~\ref{fig:ggWW}, yields divergent results.
 The \MCFM generator does not use the reweighting procedure and naturally accounts for the impact of the top quark loop on the Higgs boson amplitude.
 Off-shell ggF samples are first normalized to next-to-NLO (NNLO) precision via a K-factor~\cite{CMS:coupling}, differential in \mWW, and then normalized at next-to-NNLO ($\text{N}^3\text{LO}$)~\cite{Anastasiou:2016cez, https://doi.org/10.23731/cyrm-2017-002}.